 And most importantly, acknowledge every achievement they attained at school.
 Let them know that you’re proud of them.
 Kids are well-motivated to do more if they hear praises, get hugs, high fives, and those kinds of things.
 They will continue to achieve because it feels good for them.

-Parents are the greatest contributor to a child’s academic success.
+Parents are the greatest contributor to a child’s student academic performance.
 It is very important for parents to get involved at the early stages of their kid’s education because academic success can be relatively stable only after early elementary school.
-Kids whose parents are more involved in their daily school life perform better academically than those kids whose parents are not as supportive.
+A student whose parents are more involved in their daily school life performs better academically than those kids whose parents are not as supportive.

 Parental involvement and engagement in education can greatly influence a child’s academic development.
-Learning starts at home.
+Learning of a student starts at home.
 Nurture them.
-Help your kids develop and grow as young learners.
+Help your kids develop an effective learning strategy and grow as young learners.
 Once you are involved or engaged in their school lives and create a positive learning environment for them, you also develop your kids with a lifelong love for learning.